 Of course there are times when I just cannot find a certain recipe.
 Someone forgot to put it back in the bag, or maybe it got thrown away in the kitchen cleanup.
 I’m here to spare you the cyber-equivalent of searching through cabinets and drawers for a lost recipe.

-Hot Pretzels (Make these as spicy–or not–as you want!
-Great finger food to offset sweets.)
+Hot Pretzels (Make these as spicy–or not–as you wish!
+Great salty, crunchy finger food to offset all of the sweets.
+Quick to whip up a big batch to take to a party.)

 Scotcheroos (Our all-time favorite Christmas goodie!
-These have even shown up as the groom’s cake at a wedding.)
+These have even shown up as the groom’s cake at a wedding.
+They are a Christmas Eve MUST!)

-Peanut Candy (Quick and easy BIG batch for gifts or gatherings.)
+Peanut Candy (Quick and easy BIG batch for gifts or gatherings.
+Choose vanilla or chocolate, depends on the almond bark used.)

 Chewy Peanut Butter Cookies (Only THREE ingredients!
-Pop a chocolate kiss on top to make them holiday-special.)
+Pop a chocolate kiss or other Christmas candy on top to make them holiday-special.)

-Homemade Hot Chocolate Mix (one of our favorite gifts for Sunday School teachers, neighbors and friends!)
+Homemade Hot Chocolate Mix (one of our favorite gifts for Sunday School teachers, neighbors and friends!
+Package it in a jar or holiday container.
+Be sure to include instructions for 1/3 cup to a mug of hot water.)

 Easy Caramel Popcorn (Quick to make, delicious delicate crunch.
-Great gift!)
+Great gift, and hard to believe it’s this easy!)

 Buckeyes (Chocolate peanut butter balls–an easy candy treat!)

-Chocolate Snowballs (Gooey chocolate and pecan balls rolled in powdered sugar)
+Chocolate Snowballs (Gooey chocolate and pecan balls rolled in powdered sugar.
+An heirloom recipe my family made when I was young.)

-Spritz Pillow Cookies (Buttery spritz cookies with a chocolate candy bar inside–these are my personal favorite Christmas Eve goodie)
+Spritz Pillow Cookies (Buttery spritz cookies with a chocolate candy bar inside–these are my personal favorite Christmas Eve goodie!
+If you eat them when they’re warm from the oven, the chocolate is melt-y.)

 Happy cooking for the holidays!